It’s a Wednesday night, and I’m tucked up in my bed, unable to sleep. It sounds like there’s a farmyard outside my window.

 Morning soon came, and my alarm went off to start another day.
 Rising from my bed, I padded over to the window and stepped out onto the balcony to look around.
 And you know what?
 I was sleeping next to a bloody farmyard.

-The Bamboo Train of Battambong: taking the slow route in Cambodia
+Bamboo Train of Battambong: On the slow route in Cambodia

 Men of the Forest: the primates of Borneo